-§21.0 RECOMMENDEDED TECHNOLOGY
+§21.0 TECHNOLOGY

-The student is responsible for all personal phones and technology items, and lost or stolen items will need to be replaced at the expense of the student.
-These items are necessary and the student cannot manage their college experience without them.
+The student is responsible for all personal phones and technology items and lost or stolen items will need to be replaced at the expense of the student.
+These items are necessary, and the student cannot manage their college experience without them.

 Computer labs are very important resources.
-While on campus, all CCS students use the computer labs to gather information, to complete assignments, and to conduct research.
-It is not necessary for students to bring a computer to campus; however, it is very helpful for students to have access to a computer at home to complete unfinished work.
-A jump drive is also a useful tool for students to bring their assignments back and forth from home to campus.
+While on campus, all CCS students have use of the computer labs to gather information, to complete assignments, and to conduct research.
+However, students must have a laptop to bring to every class.

 Cell phones are a wonderful resource and all students must have one.
 A Smart Phone is preferred as students will be able to download various applications to manage daily schedules.
 The cell phone will also be used for accessing students while they are on campus and for students and mentors to confirm study plans or relaxation time together.
 Maintaining respectful limitations are discussed and monitored.
-At no time are cell phones to be on during class time.
+At no time are cell phones to be on during class time unless approved by the faculty.
 Parent contact can be made after class, or in case of an emergency, families can contact the CCS office to leave a message for the student.

 Laptops, each student must have one, preferably a Dell.
 Students will download and use the Read & Write Gold study app to complete assignments, among other apps.
+No Chrome Books are permitted as they do not interact with Kent State technology.